EC-labs/cec-assignment/README.md

   beforehand, and therefore, the architecture is expected to be flexible to different workload intensities.
 We will evaluate your microservice's performance based on notification latency (<= 10s).

-Bonus:
-- If your implementation can maintain a notification latency < 10s throughout the whole stress test.

 ## Architecture Assessment